The womb is moving further out of the pelvic area during this week, and your waist will shrink as the uterus continues to move into the abdomen.

 One of the most noticeable symptoms at this stage of pregnancy is a feeling of dizziness and lightheadedness on standing up too quickly.

-However, your body produces extra blood during pregnancy to compensate for this.
+However, the body produces extra blood during pregnancy to compensate for this.
 To help support the increased blood volume, make sure you consume foods rich in iron and drink lots of fluids.

 You may also feel aches or pains in the back, as the growing fetus and uterus might have caused you to shift your center of gravity forward and place stress on the spine.

-You may not notice much weight gain yet, as most weight is put on after 20 weeks.
-The amount gained is usually between 22 and 28 pounds during pregnancy, but it depends on what your BMI was at the beginning.
+You may not notice much weight gain yet, as people put most weight on after 20 weeks of pregnancy.
+The amount a person gains is usually between 22 and 28 pounds (lb) during pregnancy, but this depends on an individual's body mass index (BMI) at the beginning of a pregnancy.

 The fetus now weighs around 8 to 9 ounces (oz) and measures roughly 9 inches from crown to rump.
 They are about the size of a dollar bill.